ricktu288/ray-optics/README.md

 - New translations
 - New modules (as in Tools -> Other -> Import Modules)

 See [CONTRIBUTING.md](https://github.com/ricktu288/ray-optics/blob/master/CONTRIBUTING.md) for the tutorial.
+Also see the [roadmap](https://github.com/ricktu288/ray-optics/blob/master/ROADMAP.md) for the planned features to avoid duplicate work or conflicts.

 For translations, note that this project uses Weblate.
 Please visit https://hosted.weblate.org/engage/ray-optics-simulation/ to translate.